echicken/node-ansi/README.md

 			- A buffer of [ chr, attr, chr, attr, ... ] uints

 - **HTML**
-	- An HTML <pre> block containing the graphic, with colorized regions in styled <span> elements, and characters encoded as HTML entities as required
+	- An HTML &lt;pre&gt; block containing the graphic, with colorized regions in styled &lt;span&gt; elements, and characters encoded as HTML entities as required
-		- Opening and closing <html> <head> and <body> tags are not included in this string
+		- Opening and closing &lt;html&gt; &lt;head&gt; and &lt;body&gt; tags are not included in this string